CloudM-Migrate/documentation/Engineering-Reference/M365SourceAO.md

 Migrate user Out Of Office settings.

-Change Conditions: Turn off to disable migration of account OoO settings.
+Change Conditions: Turn off to disable migration of account out of office settings.

 ### Migrate Signature <a name="migsig"></a>
 {: .no_toc }